translate/translate/docs/commands/json2po.rst

                       traceback <option_errorlevel>`
--i INPUT, --input=INPUT  read from INPUT in po, pot formats -x EXCLUDE, --exclude=EXCLUDE   exclude names matching EXCLUDE from input paths -o OUTPUT, --output=OUTPUT      write to OUTPUT in php format -t TEMPLATE, --template=TEMPLATE  read from TEMPLATE in php format -S, --timestamp      skip conversion if the output file has newer timestamp --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy
+-i INPUT, --input=INPUT  read from INPUT in po, pot formats -x EXCLUDE, --exclude=EXCLUDE   exclude names matching EXCLUDE from input paths -o OUTPUT, --output=OUTPUT      write to OUTPUT in JSON format -t TEMPLATE, --template=TEMPLATE  read from TEMPLATE in JSON format -S, --timestamp      skip conversion if the output file has newer timestamp --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy